geuscht-m/partial-restore-mongo-om/README.md

 - dumpName: Name of the dump directory
 - targetCluster: array containing a list of servers making up the replica set that is the target of the restore
 - destCollection: Collection to restore to
+- user: specifies the authenticated user for restore if authentication on the restoration target is enabled
+- password: specifies the password for user authentication if authentication is enabled on the restoration target

 ## TODO

 - Currently, the intermediate replica set needs to be removed manually and its storage directory deleted.
+- Support additional authentication mechanisms